Monday, December 19, 2011

 Buddhists celebrate Bodhi Day this time of year, a time honoring the day in 596 BCE, when the Buddha achieved enlightenment, escaping the endless cycle of birth, death and rebirth through reincarnation.

 These themes, observed in many religions during this time of year, all relate to the balance of light and darkness in our lives.
-It may be no coincidence that these holy days from religions that, on the surface, seem so different, all occur around the time of the solstice.
+It may be no coincidence that these holy days from religions that, on the surface, seem so different, all occur around the time of the winter solstice.

 The celebrations many of us get wrapped up in have little to do with honoring the Earth or our culture.
 Rather, the holidays present a huge challenge to the environment, our pocketbooks, and our health.
 The city of Raleigh, North Carlolina reported at their website that, "In the U.S. annual trash from gift-wrap and shopping bags totals 4 million tons.
 More than 38,000 miles of ribbon is thrown out each year.
 That is enough to tie a bow around the Earth and have 7,000 miles of ribbon leftover for streamers."